sharmainec/tp/docs/UserGuide.md

 ### Importing flashcards: `import`

 Imports flashcards from a CSV file and **adds** them to the existing list in LingoGO!
-(instead of replacing the current list)
+(instead of replacing the current list).
 * This command can only be run in [List mode](#list-mode).

 Format: `import CSV_FILE_NAME`